-Fifteen years ago, Pablo Larrazabal naturally wished so much to capture the 2011 Spanish Open at the host El Prat in Barcelona.
+Pablo Larrazabal naturally wished so much to capture the 2011 Open de Espania at the host El Prat in Barcelona.

-Larrazabal had been among the hundreds – players, officials, caddies, families, members of the media and so many others – who stood in line on the El Prat practice range early on that highly emotional Sunday morning – May 8th, 2011 – in memory of Seve Ballesteros.
+It was around 3pm later that day Larrazabal joined hundreds – including fellow Spaniards Jose Maria Olazabal and Miguel Angel Jimenez plus other players, officials, caddies, spectators, members of the media and so many others – who stood in line on the El Prat practice range early on that highly emotional Saturday afternoon in memory of Seve Ballesteros.

 Larrazal was also a week shy of turning 28-years-old and had already displayed his enormous talent in making the golf world stand-up and take notice in denying a shell-shocked Colin Montgomerie by four shots to capture the 2008 French Open, and the first of what is presently nine DP World Tour victories.

-Larrazabal so wanted to win for Seve and there was a feeling, and in the most sincerest of ways, that a Larrazabal victory given his strong connection with El Pratt would be such a memory.
+It seemed all of Spain so wanted Larrazabal to win for Seve and there was a feeling, and in the most sincerest of ways, that given Larrazabal’s strong connection with El Pratt what a fitting memory it would be.
 As well, Seve had won the Spanish Open in 1981 and then for a third occasion in 1995, and with his ’95 triumph being Seve’s 50th and last DP World Tour sucesses.

-Though it was not to be with South African Thomas Aitken winning and a teary-eyed Larrazabal finishing third.
+Sunday dawned very overcast and highle sombre and with South African Thomas Aitken winning from a teary-eyed Larrazabal finishing third.

 Aitken did dedicate his victory to Seve but what a storyline it would have been had Larrazabal succeeded.